Burning some materials creates smoke that can affect your health. That’s why we get involved with backyard burning and waste fires.

 Fire permits and how to get one

-Contact Forest Protection Services – telephone 09 430 7707 for Whāngārei and Kaipara Districts and 0800 920 029 for Far North District between 9.00am and 4.00pm weekdays or for more information visit:
+Contact Forest Protection Services – Telephone 09 430 7707 for Whāngārei and Kaipara Districts or visit the following website: www.havingafire.org.nz

 If you are within one kilometre of a Department of Conservation (DOC) reserve or plantation forest, you may also require a permit.
 Contact your local DOC office for more information.